Your Guide to Truffle Foraging in the Willamette Valley

-If you’ve been counting down the days to truffle season, you might want to track down the delicacy yourself.
+If you’ve been counting down the days to truffle season in the Willamette Valley, you might want to track down the delicacy yourself.
 If so, here’s a guide to foraging for truffles in the Willamette Valley—what the hunt is like, some of the outfitters who can make it happen, and other ideas for more fully enjoying our beloved truffles.

 Technically, anyone can forage for truffles in the Willamette Valley—but it’s difficult without some help.
 Here’s how a guide can help you have a memorable experience:

 Your guide understands the local climate, terrain, flora, and fauna—so they know where to look (and when) for ripe truffles.
-In some cases, they may have relationships with private landowners who open the forests on their property—and know which forests received the most rainfall the previous spring and summer, making them especially fertile.
+In some cases, they may have relationships with private landowners who open the forests on their property—and know which forests are especially fertile.

-In recent years, dogs have become the preferred companion to truffle hunters worldwide; these four-legged friends dig lightly (if they dig at all), leaving behind no trace of their presence and preserving the delicate ecosystem.
+Specially trained dogs dig lightly (if they dig at all), leaving behind no trace of their presence and preserving the delicate ecosystem.
 These dogs are trained specifically to track down the scent of ripe truffles, so you won’t waste time digging where the delicacies aren’t.

 Your outfitter knows their way around truffles and will be happy to offer tips on storing, caring for, and eventually eating your finds.
 And in most cases, they can tell you which nearby restaurants and wineries are serving truffle-infused dishes in case you’d like to deepen your experience.